Moscow Mule

 Common Mistake

-A common mistake is using flat ginger beer, which can result in a less refreshing drink; always use freshly opened ginger beer for optimal fizz.
+A common mistake is using flat ginger beer, which can make the cocktail taste dull; always use fresh, carbonated ginger beer for the best results.

 Frequently Asked Questions